sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

 ## Prerequisites
 - **Tutorial**: [Set Up for the Mobile Development Kit (MDK)](group.mobile-dev-kit-setup)
 - **Download and install:** **SAP Mobile Services Client** on your [iOS](https://apps.apple.com/us/app/sap-mobile-services-client/id1413653544) device (If you are connecting to `AliCloud` accounts then you will need to brand your [custom MDK client](cp-mobile-dev-kit-build-client) by whitelisting custom domains as allowed domains restrictions that exist by default in App store clients.)
-- **Download the latest version of Mobile Development Kit SDK** either from community [download page](https://developers.sap.com/trials-downloads.html?search=Mobile%20development%20kit) or [SAP Software Center](https://launchpad.support.sap.com/#/softwarecenter/search/Mobile%2520development%2520kit) if you are a SAP Cloud Platform Mobile Services customer
+- **Download the latest version of Mobile Development Kit SDK** either from community [download page](https://developers.sap.com/trials-downloads.html?search=Mobile%20development%20kit) or [SAP Software Center](https://launchpad.support.sap.com/#/softwarecenter/search/Mobile%2520development%2520kit) if you are a SAP Mobile Services customer

 ## Details